-The biggest difference between HRAs and HSAs is that the business owns the HRA while the employee owns the HSA.
+The biggest difference between HRAs and HSAs is that the employer owns the HRA while the employee owns the HSA.
 This means employees can contribute to and keep their HSA when they change jobs, but they'll surrender their HRA when they leave the company.

-The answer as to which is better for your business depends entirely on what you're trying to accomplish, either as an employer or an employee.
+The answer as to which is better for your organization depends entirely on what you're trying to accomplish, either as an employer or an employee.
 The benefits are similar, but each has its own strengths and weaknesses you should consider before making your choice.

 HRAs vs. HSAs: what's the difference?